5

 • Sit tall in a comfortable position.

-• Slow your breathing and tune into the breath, feeling the air moving in and out of your lungs.
-The body should naturally calm down.
+• Slow your breathing and tune into the deep breath, feeling the air moving in and out of your lungs.
+The body may naturally start to calm down.

-• As the mind wanders or takes notice of sounds coming from the next room, be patient and gently bring it back to focusing on the breath.
+• As the mind wanders and drifts into the past or future or takes notice of sounds coming from the next room, be patient and gently bring it back to focusing on the breath.

 • Stay here for five to seven minutes, then slowly open your eyes and continue with the day.